zionsg/zn-js-form/README.md

             username: [ 'This field is required.' ],
             pet: [ 'You must choose a cat.' ]
         }

-- No fanciful documentation for now.
-For more details, check the docblocks in the source code, especially the configuration for forms and fields in `src/Form.js:Form.prototype.config` and `src/Field.js:Field.prototype.config` respectively.
-    + Also look at the `test` folder.
-The `test.html` is an example of how this library can be used in a webpage (showcases fieldsets and other types of fields), while `*.test.js` show how it can be used in Node.js.

 ## Installation
 - This section is meant for developers.